saikumar14-08/ShelfSpace/ShelfSpaceWeb/README.md

 -> wwwroot Folder: This folder is crucial for hosting all static content, such as CSS, JavaScript files, images, and other files that do not contain HTML code.
 The lecture emphasized the importance of organizing static files here to maintain consistency.
 Specific examples mentioned were global site.css and site.js, the latter currently being empty but intended as a template for future JavaScript code.

 -> appsettings.json: This file plays a vital role in storing connection strings and secret keys.
 It is designated for managing sensitive information like email service keys and database connection strings in an organized manner.
-The lecture also highlighted that there can be environment-specific versions, such as appsettings.development.json and appsettings.production.json, which help ensure that the appropriate configurations are used based on the application’s environment.
+The lecture also highlighted that there can be environment-specific versions, such as appsettings.development.json and appsettings.production.json, which help ensure that the appropriate configurations are used based on the applicationï¿½s environment.

 -> Earlier we were using Program.cs and Startup.cs in .NET core both of them combined and only Program.cs is used.
 -> *** Wheneve you have to config something in the pipeline program.cs is the file you have to change.